WASdev/ci.docker/ga/developer/rhel/README.md

 Due to RHEL's version of docker being behind the latest docker versions we cannot use multi-stage builds (i.e. can't use `--from`) nor the integrated `chown` support for `ADD` or `COPY` instructions.

+If you wish to use Docker EE instead of RHEL's docker, you can follow [Docker's instructions](https://docs.docker.com/install/linux/docker-ee/rhel/), which will allow you to use a much newer version of the docker daemon but please be aware there's currently an [issue](https://serverfault.com/questions/809544/redhat-container-on-pure-docker-engine/) where the RHEL subscription from the docker host is not propagated into the docker image.
+The suggested workaround is to mount the RHEL license from the docker host into the docker container.

 # Usage

 ## Pull files from base image